Ko Nakajima: My Life

 An work ongoing since 1974, My Life records significant life events of Nakajima and his nuclear family members, focusing on emotionally intense moments.
 The work was originally inspired by, and initially captured, the death of his mother and the birth of his daughter.
-These images were placed side-by-side, forcing viewers to shift attention between the two channels, thereby creating a “first-person feel to the work that refuses exteriority and pure objectivity.”
+These images were placed side-by-side, forcing viewers to shift attention between the two channels, thereby creating a "first-person feel to the work that refuses exteriority and pure objectivity."
 Nakajima continues to add footage to this work and imagines a time when his own funeral will be captured by his offspring, or perhaps even by an AI surrogate.

-Biological and Ecological Video Works
+Biological and ecological video works

 Biological Cycle is a series of videos Nakajima produced from 1971 to 1984.
 The imagery in the series focuses most heavily on an ostrich, a pregnant woman, and a furiously cycling man, but is heavily manipulated.
 This was accomplished by first recording the images on film and writing on them, then superimposing positives and negatives as well as running the footage through various commercial video synthesizers.
 Art historian Nina Horisaki-Christens positions this approach to remediation, in which successive versions of the footage incorporate increasingly complex visual effects, as indicative of an ecological continuum that ties together machine and biological life.

 Since the 1980s Nakajima has produced a series of works, often featured in video and media festivals, that use synthesizers to manipulate images related to the environment.
 Works in this vein include Mt.
 Fuji (1984), Dolmen (1987), Rangitoto (1988), and Waveforms (1989).
 Such interest in ecological themes carried into Nakajima's 1990s video installation works that combined natural elements, such as chopped tree trunks and piles of sand, with disassembled, broken, or otherwise damaged technology salvaged from junk yards and garbage dumps.
 He composed these assemblages in forms inspired by Jōmon period tomb forms to create installations intended to both celebrate and reflect on the material realities of defunct technologies.

-Inventions and Technology
+Inventions and technology

 Working with Sony engineers in the 1970s, Nakajima developed a frame-by-frame recording device for Sony Betamax video cameras called the Animaker.
 A kind of video synthesizer, the Animaker could facilitate both time-lapse and stop-motion sequences in a native video format, as well as process electronic effects.
 Eventually such a frame-by-frame function became common in consumer cameras.
-He also worked with JVC to develop the Aniputer, “an animation device that combines a video camera and a personal computer.
-Using joysticks instead of a keyboard, artists can use the Aniputer to create animation in real time without any preliminary training.”
+He also worked with JVC to develop the Aniputer, "an animation device that combines a video camera and a personal computer.
+Using joysticks instead of a keyboard, artists can use the Aniputer to create animation in real time without any preliminary training."
 In recent years Nakajima has also been involved in the promotion and preservation of utsushi-e, or Edo period magic lantern shows.
 Nakajima describes these as the earliest form of native Japanese animation.